5 tips for working out at home

 Designate a corner in your home as your workout spot.
 You only need a space the size of a yoga mat.

 It’s best to not exercise in the same place you watch TV, relax, or eat.
 This will help you focus and stay committed to your workout.
-And help you resist your latest Netflix binge or checking your phone or work emails.
+(And it’ll help you resist the latest Netflix binge.)

 If you work from home, schedule 30 minutes on your calendar to exercise at lunch hour.
-Or before you start your workday if you’re a morning person.
-If you prefer evening workouts, still schedule it on your phone or calendar.
-It’ll help you stick to your workout plan and help you feel dedicated.
+Or before you start your work day, if you’re a morning person.

 2. Put on your gym clothes